LouisaJohnston/Chatterbox/README.md

 # Chatterbox

-Chatterbox is a one-to-one realtime chat app built using Socket.IO, React, React Redux, Redux Thunk, PostgreSQL, and JavaScript.
+Chatterbox is a one-to-one realtime chat app built using Socket.IO, React, React Redux, Redux Thunk, Express.js PostgreSQL, and JavaScript.
 This app was created as part of a group project.

+View the live site here: https://chatterbox-messenger.herokuapp.com/

+To test the app, login with either of these accounts:

+username: thomas
+pw: 123456

+username: hualing
+pw: 123456

 ## Images
-See conversations with other users with notification counts:
+See conversations with notification counts:
 ![Login](screenshots/login.png)

-Initially only load the most recent messages in the conversation:
+For efficiency, initially only load the most recent messages in the conversation:
 ![Five Messages](screenshots/fivemessages.png)

 Option to load full conversation history: